10 March 2021

 Eurofound provides regular updates on pay in the EU, including an annual study on how minimum wage rates have developed across the EU (as well as Norway and the UK), reviewing how national governments and social partners engage in setting new rates.
 It also looks at the concept of a living wage, aimed at guaranteeing workers and their families a decent level of living and social participation in response to the inadequacy of income for many working households reliant on existing statutory minimum wage rates.

 The annual review on minimum wages for 2020 summarises key developments during 2019 and early 2020 around the EU initiative on fair wages and puts the national debates on setting the rates for 2020 and beyond in this context.
 The report features how minimum wages were set and the role of social partners.
 The report also includes a section on the regional dimension of minimum wages and presents the latest EU research into the effects of minimum wage changes on wages, employment, in-work poverty, prices and profits.
+First findings for 2021 reveal minimum wage increases in most EU Member States, even in the context of the COVID-19 pandemic.

 In an earlier study on pay in Europe in the 21st century , Eurofound explored the implications of a hypothetical scenario of a minimum wage coordinated at EU level and set at 60% of the median national wage.